highcharts/node-export-server/README.md

   - `@returns {void}` Exits the function execution if attempting to log at a level higher than allowed.

-- `function logZodIssues(newLevel, issues = [], customMessage)`: Logs an error message about Zod issues with the validation.
+- `function logZodIssues(newLevel, issues, customMessage)`: Logs an error message related to Zod validation issues.
 Optionally, a custom message can be provided.

   - `@param {number} newLevel` - The log level.
-  - `@param {Error[]} issues` - The array of Zod issues.
+  - `@param {Error[]} issues` - An array of Zod validation issues.
-  - `@param {string} customMessage` - An optional custom message to be logged along with the error.
+  - `@param {string} customMessage` - An optional custom message to be included in the log alongside the error.

 - `function setLogLevel(level)`: Sets the log level to the specified value.
 Log levels are (`0` = no logging, `1` = error, `2` = warning, `3` = notice, `4` = verbose, or `5` = benchmark).